Japan's Q1 capex falls for 4th straight quarter - Up News Info

 After bouncing from last year’s slump, driven by a strong recovery of exports, some analysts worry Japan’s economy could slip back into recession in the current quarter due to extended coronavirus curbs.

-A preliminary estimate found Japan’s economy shrank an annualized 5.1% in the third quarter as households curtailed spending following a resurgence of infections and export growth slowed sharply.
+A preliminary estimate found Japan’s economy shrank an annualized 5.1% in the first quarter as households curtailed spending following a resurgence of infections and export growth slowed sharply.

 Article content